 The recording of February’s Humanist Society Teleconference is available above.
 Immediately below are a few useful links and tools that can assist with planning and executing the marketing strategies mentioned in this presentation.

-Donna Forsythe, owner of Lehigh Valley Celebrants and board member for the Humanist Society, will host the first Humanist Society Teleconference of 2019.
-This teleconference will offer an in-depth look at marketing strategies for both new and established celebrants to reach new clients and develop a tone of professionalism in your work.
+Donna Forsythe, owner of Lehigh Valley Celebrants and board member for the Humanist Society, hosts the first Humanist Society Teleconference of 2019.
+This teleconference offers an in-depth look at marketing strategies for both new and established celebrants to reach new clients and develop a tone of professionalism in your work.

 Creating a vision/mission statement for your business

 Evaluating where you are and where you want to be

 Setting goals and coming up with a plan to achieve them